Roopesh-Bharatwaj-K-R/Computer-Vision_Robotic-Arm/README.md

 Yolov5-small Custom TRained for People Detection.

 This Model detects the people baded on the depth information from OAK-D-Lite and Robotic Arm stops working in order to have a safer zone and again here main aim is to use OAK-D-LIte camera to simulate the real-time MAnufacturing Environment with using Sensors or other Expensive Lidars

 ![train_batch0](https://user-images.githubusercontent.com/77121467/161969089-c69e5df2-2695-4e66-9712-7720b6fd5242.jpg)

+Annotation and Dataset Collection:

+Dataset collected for BAll-dection is purely by taking photos around 200 Photos and ball Dataset has been Augumented based on Roboflow and Annotated.

+Dataset Collected for People-Detection is sourced from Kaggle:  https://www.kaggle.com/datasets/constantinwerner/human-detection-dataset and its Annotated and Augumented based on Roboflow

+Training and Testing Model :

+Using Google Colab Tesla -GPU Instances.

+Deployment :

+Trained weights converted to IR-OpenVino Format and then optimized to Onnx and then Converted to Intel Myrid Blob to run on the OAK-D-Lite device.

+Integration :

+Integration of the Lego Mindstorm and the Oak-D-LIte has been done using the MicroPython.